Free Shipping

 woman on her phone while in bed, blue light on her face

 You've probably heard all sorts of stuff about blue light and how it's "bad" for you.
-The truth is that while it can be a hindrance, it can also be a boost.
-That's why it's essential to manage (not necessarily minimize) blue light exposure.
+The truth is that while it can be a hindrance to your sleep, it can also be a boost to your energy.
+That's why it's essential to manage blue light exposure, not eliminate it altogether.

 Blue light suppresses your body's release of melatonin, a hormone that helps you feel sleepy.
 This is not ideal when you’re actively trying to get some sleep, so the Sleep Foundation recommends staying away from electronic devices 2 to 3 hours before bedtime.